phil-harmoniq/Shell.NET/README.md

 ## Details

 Bash commands return an instance of `BashResult` that stores redirected output information in `BashResult.Output`, `BashResult.ErrorMsg`, `BashResult.ExitCode`, and `BashResult.Lines`.
 By default, all commands (except for `Bash.Echo()`) will redirect their output information.
 If a command is run with `redirect: false`, all properties in `BashResult` except for `BashResult.ExitCode` will be `null`.

-## Windows

-To use Shell.NET in Windows operating systems, you must install a [Linux Subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) of your choice.
-Bash will be recognized by the library if properly installed.